wassupluke/Zwift-Jersey-Unlocker/README.md

 Project uses the codes on https://zwiftinsider.com/kits/

 If you run into issues please don't hesitate to reach out (tis my first public repository)

+Note: After running it once myself, I've noticed only a handful of the codes actually work, in the coming days I'll work on figuring out which codes do not work and take them out of the list of codes.